BACKGROUND (work in progress)

 I have owned around 24 cars and 3 motorbikes (a rather scary ex-police Suzuki, a Honda, and a vintage BSA).
 Only two cars were new.
 The nicest was a 1967 Mercedes 220S, the most uncomfortable was a 1972 Renault 4, the most dangerous was a 1954 BMW Isetta 3 wheeled bubble car, the best bargain was a 1972 Volvo Wagon, the cutest was a 1986 Citroen 2CV that we bought new, the absolute worst was a 1978 Volvo saloon that fell to bits, the smelliest was a 1978 Toyota Station Wagon, the most unreliable a 1980 Subaru 4WD Wagon, the cheapest and largest a 1977 Buick Station Wagon (in the USA), and the one with the best cornering a 1970 Mini.
 Altogether I've had one Merc, two Volvos, two Minis, one BMW Isetta 3 wheeler, two Renault 4's, a Buick station wagon (in the USA), a Toyota wagon, 2 Austin A35's, a Reliant 3 wheeler, an Austin Cambridge, a Hillman Minx, a Ford Falcon, a Mazda Familia, 2 Subarus, a beautiful Citroen 2CV, and a Nissan Prairie.
 While away on sabbatical leave in Canberra for eight months I bought a slime green 18 yr old Mazda 626 which blew its head gasket in front of a police car, and they watched me chug along past them with huge clouds of steam behind, I guess bemused at the thought that I wasn't going to get very far (fortunately as far as the local service station).

-Bought a new Honda AWD CRV, in 1996, which is still going strong at 22 (and only 123,000km), but will trade it in soon.
-This car amazingly reliable (the key to which is regular maintenance).
+Bought a new Honda AWD CRV, in 1996, which is still going strong at 22 (and only 130,000km), but will trade it in soon, probably for something secondhand.
+The CRV has been amazingly reliable (the key to which is regular maintenance).
 Use studless tyres and aluminium wheels in the winter.
 My brother in Toronto had the same model (165,000km) which also did very well.

 Gliding licence received July 1966, after 3 solo flights in a Kirby Cadet MK3 glider at RAF Swanton Morley, Norfolk, UK